simonys/aws_990_full_file_index/README.md

 - Index files are provided in [index_files](./index_files/)
 - Code for producing the files is in [code](./code/)

+As I am a young researcher hoping for a career in academia.
+If you publish any work using this data please cite me appropriately.
+The data is also on [Harvard Dataverse](https://doi.org/10.7910/DVN/BYJAPN) as is citation information.

 ## Credit

 Building these index files relied heavily on two major resources: